Operating a food truck

 • Receive an annual Vendor Approval Letter before starting operations.

-• Hold a valid RMWB business licence.
+• Hold a valid RMWB business licence

 • Obtain required Safety Codes permits for gas and electrical systems.